nashville-software-school/FEWDD-milestones/3-modern-javascript-developer/learning-materials/MJ_PROMISES.md

-# Promises and deferred actions
+# Promises and Deferred Actions

 We'll be using Promises to control the order of execution in our asynchronous code.
 Up to this point, we've been using callbacks to handle when the status of an asynchronous operation is updated.